DomainDrivenArchitecture/c4k-common/README.md

 The full example can be found here: https://repo.prod.meissa.de/meissa/c4k-forgejo/src/branch/main/src/main/clj/dda/c4k_forgejo/uberjar.clj

-You can create your manifest as web-application also (using page local js without server interaction)
+With c4k instead of using cli to generate manifests, you can also generate your manifests via web-application (using page local js without server interaction)

 ```html
 <html>